-- Bowl of cereal with low-fat milk or bread toasted with melted low-fat cheese - Water to drink safefood safefood is the all-island agency responsible for promoting food hygiene, food safety and healthy eating.
+- Bowl of cereal with low-fat milk or bread toasted with melted low-fat cheese - Water to drink

-This booklet provides general advice for 13- to 17-year-olds who are involved in sport.
-For more specific advice, contact a sports dietitian or registered sport and exercise nutritionist.
+This booklet provides general advice for 13-to 17-year-olds who are involved in sport.
+For more specific advice, contact a sports dietitian.